 Prior to installation, the product should be inspected for possible defects in adequate light conditions.
 Any subsequent damage caused by installing a product with errors that could have been identified beforehand will not qualify for compensation.
 Small variations in colour and texture are a characteristic feature of the wood and are unavoidable.

-The Installation requires a small amount of force.
-The locking system may be damaged if the installation is not performed properly.
+Installation requires a small amount of force.
+Connections may be damaged if installation is not performed properly.

 Points to note before installation